Unboxed-Software/solana-course/content/interact-with-wallets.md

 ### 2. Download the starter code

-Download the starter code for this project [here](https://github.com/Unboxed-Software/solana-ping-frontend/tree/starter).
+Download the [starter code for this project](https://github.com/Unboxed-Software/solana-ping-frontend/tree/starter).
 This project is a simple Next.js application.
 It’s mostly empty except for the `AppBar` component.
 We’ll build the rest throughout this demo.

 You can see its current state with the command `npm run dev` in the console.